 BEST SEAT IN THE HOUSE

-Though the origins of the iconic safari chair—which historically could be folded down and flat-packed for easy transportation—are traceable to the British military circa World War I, its hard-wearing leather and utilitarian sling seat conjure nights around a crackling campfire, an iconic trope of the American West.
+The origins of the iconic safari chair—which historically could be folded down and flat-packed for easy transportation—are traceable to the British military circa World War I, its hard-wearing leather and utilitarian sling seat conjure nights around a crackling campfire, an iconic trope of the American West.
 As such, Hawes Young considers the weathered, whiskey-colored leather safari seat the design’s “hero chair.”

 HORN OF PLENTY